-Our Board of Directors consists of five directors.
-Peter Lane, Mark Miller and James Reid qualify as independent directors under the applicable corporate governance standards of the Nasdaq Global Market.
+Our Board of Directors consists of seven directors.
+Our Board of Directors has determined that each of Peter Lane, Mark Miller, James Reid, Thomas McConnon and Waded Cruzado qualify as independent directors under the applicable corporate governance standards of the Nasdaq Global Select Market and requirements of the SEC.

-In accordance with our certificate of incorporation and by-laws, the number of directors on our Board of Directors will be determined from time to time by the Board of Directors but shall not be less than three persons nor more than eleven persons.
+In accordance with our certificate of incorporation and bylaws, the number of directors on our Board of Directors will be determined from time to time by the Board of Directors but shall not be less than three persons nor more than eleven persons.
 Our Board of Directors will consist of a majority of independent directors within the meaning of the applicable rules of the SEC and Nasdaq.